 It is innate for parents to always worry about their child despite their age.
 Sometimes, parents unknowingly treat and discipline their child like they’re still babies despite them being all grown up.
 Pre-adolescents and adolescents need the freedom to assert themselves, but at the same time, they are given some limits and guidelines because after all, they still have immature mental processes and oftentimes can be impulsive in their decision making.
 One concrete example of setting limits to your children is establishing a household curfew.
 The trick in setting curfews is to find the equilibrium between balance and fairness to achieve its optimal and desired effect which is to keep the child safe but at the same time, teaching them independence.

 Cities and municipalities in the US have set juvenile curfews to keep those under the age of 18 out of the streets by around 11 pm to midnight.
 It is done to curb juvenile offenses hopefully; however, based on current studies, implementing the juvenile curfew policy does more harm than good.
+According to Michael Dennis, PhD, “Curfews are an important tool in helping to manage a teen and keep them away from risky situations.”
 For one, it removes a powerful deterrent which is the presence of crowds and people on the streets since juvenile curfews would also encourage adults to rush home especially older siblings, parents, caregivers and other relatives with minors.
 Second, it adds strain to the already tensed relationship of the community and law enforcers.
 Third, it might lower incidence of minor offenses such as vandalism, pickpocket, etc. but not on gun violence.
 Due to these reasons, anti-curfew groups are urging policymakers to take a more in-depth look at these regulations.
 For parents, they should also reflect on specific points before implementing their household curfews.

 Setting the curfew in an autocratic manner